-On 1 April 2017, we launched a second project funded by the MAVA Foundation, addressing biodiversity conservation and landscape management, and agroecology and livelihoods, strengthening the work being carried out in an ongoing project on integrated approach to plant conservation in the Moroccan High Atlas that began in 2016.
-These two projects combine in efforts to restore ecology and conserve biodiversity, promote vibrant and sustainable local economies to enhance livelihoods and wellbeing, and revitalise beneficial traditional land use practices and governance systems.
-Both also seek to scale up approaches at the landscape level, with a view to sustaining other High Atlas communes as they seek to conserve biodiversity whilst enhancing local livelihoods.
+On 1 April 2017, we launched a second project funded by the MAVA Foundation, addressing biodiversity conservation and landscape management, and agroecology and livelihoods.
+This built on the work carried out through a project that began in 2016 on integrated approaches to plant conservation in the Moroccan High Atlas.
+These two projects combined efforts to restore ecology and conserve biodiversity, promote vibrant and sustainable local economies to enhance livelihoods and wellbeing, and revitalise beneficial traditional land use practices and governance systems.
+Both worked to scale up approaches at the landscape level, with a view to sustaining other High Atlas communes as they conserve biodiversity whilst enhancing local livelihoods.

-Through this particular project, we will work closely with our partners to assess and monitor the status of biodiversity in the context of environmental change, document sustainable land use practices and how these are changing, and analyse the ability of traditional governance systems to be maintained in a shifting political landscape.
-Our aim is to develop and implement targeted actions to halt the loss of biodiversity using ecological restoration methods and applying sustainable biodiversity management practices, enhance ecologically-sound local economies by combining traditional land and resource use with innovative approaches, including sustainable commercialisation of plant harvests, and work with communities to strengthen local governance practices that sustain biodiversity and wellbeing.
+Through this particular project, we worked closely with our partners to assess and monitor the status of biodiversity in the context of environmental change, document sustainable land-use practices and how these are changing, and analyse the ability of traditional governance systems to be maintained in a shifting political landscape.
+We developed and implemented targeted actions to halt the loss of biodiversity using ecological restoration methods and applying sustainable biodiversity management practices, enhanced ecologically-sound local economies by combining traditional land and resource use with innovative approaches, including sustainable commercialisation of plant harvests, and worked with communities to strengthen local governance practices that sustain biodiversity and wellbeing.

 - To conserve biodiversity and ecosystem function of the High Atlas.

 - To enhance sustainable land-based livelihoods and wellbeing in the High Atlas.

 - To strengthen governance of High Atlas cultural landscapes.

 - To disseminate information on the importance of sustainable land use practices for wellbeing and biodiversity.